 If the vehicle is sold or consigned to an auction house, a copy of the contract and the transfer of liability form filed with DMV, if applicable.

 Emergency Operation Dispatch Documentation.
-Fleet owners with backup vehicles that perform emergency operations or other emergency support vehicles utilizing the provisions of section 2015.3(f) must keep and provide records to document dispatch by a local, state, federal, or other emergency management agency.
-Additionally, fleet owners of vehicles with emergency support vehicles utilizing the provisions of section 2015.3(f) must keep and provide records of any contracts with a company or agency that was dispatched by a government agency to support emergency operations.
+Fleet owners with backup vehicles that perform emergency operations or other emergency support vehicles utilizing the exemptions specified in section 2015.3(f) must keep records to document dispatch by a local, state, federal, or other emergency management agency.
+Additionally, fleet owners of emergency support vehicles utilizing the exemptions specified in section 2015.3(f) must keep records of any contracts with a company or agency that was dispatched by a government agency to support emergency operations.

 Gross Annual Revenue Documentation.
-Entities that are subject to this regulation on the basis of gross annual revenues per section 2015(a)(1) must keep and provide tax filing records that show the entity’s gross annual revenues.
+Entities that are subject to this article based on gross annual revenues as specified in section 2015(a)(1) must keep tax filing records that show the entity’s gross annual revenues.

 Operator Documentation.
-Fleet owners must keep and provide documentation identifying the entity responsible to pay the driver and any applicable shipping documentation or other documentation that identifies the origin and destination of the cargo and the pick-up and termination destination of the cargo.
+Fleet owners must keep documentation identifying the entity responsible for paying the driver and any applicable shipping documentation or other documentation that identifies the origin and destination of the cargo and the pick-up and termination destination of the cargo.

 Odometer Reading Documentation.
-Fleet owners required to report odometer readings must keep and provide records of the vehicle miles traveled.
-Acceptable records are those provided in smoke opacity test results, Biennial Inspection of Terminals inspection records, fuel tax records, maintenance records, unaltered photograph of the odometer or hubodometer, or an on-board diagnostics system information download that includes the vehicle miles travelled or odometer information.
-Fleet owners of backup vehicles used in emergency operations in support of a declared emergency event or for an exemption due to a declared emergency event per section 2015.3(f) must keep and provide records that document vehicle mileage accrued in support of an emergency event.
+Fleet owners required to report odometer readings must keep records of the vehicle miles traveled.
+Acceptable records are those that have an odometer reading from the vehicle and are provided in smoke opacity test results, Basic (previously Biennial) Inspection of Terminals inspection forms, California Highway Patrol-Truck and/or Tractor Maintenance and Safety Inspections Forms (108-Form), maintenance or service work orders, invoices or receipts, unaltered photographs of the odometer or hubodometer, driver logs or inspection sheets, or onboard diagnostics system information downloads that include the vehicle miles travelled or odometer information.
+Fleet owners of backup vehicles used in emergency operations in support of a declared emergency event or for an exemption due to a declared emergency event as specified in section 2015.3(f) must keep and provide records that document vehicle mileage accrued in support of an emergency event.

 Vehicle Delivery Delay Documentation.
-Fleet owners that utilize the Vehicle Delivery Delay extension must keep and provide copies of the purchase agreement used to qualify for the extension, and any records or documentation of order cancellations by the manufacturer outside the control of the fleet owner.
+Fleet owners that utilize the Vehicle Delivery Delay extension must keep copies of the purchase agreement used to qualify for the extension and documentation of order cancellations by the manufacturer outside the control of the fleet owner submitted to CARB as specified in section 2015.3(d) to support their request and qualifications for the extension.

 Daily Usage Exemption Documentation.
-Fleet owners that utilize the Daily Usage Exemption must keep and provide copies of all documents, data, letters, and analysis used to support their request and qualifications for the exemption.
+Fleet owners utilizing the Daily Usage Exemption must keep copies of documents submitted as specified in section 2015.3(b).

-Infrastructure Construction Delay Documentation.
-Fleet owners that utilize the Infrastructure Delay Exemption must keep and provide copies of all documents, letters, contracts, and purchase agreements used to support their request and qualifications for the exemption.
+ZEV Infrastructure Delay Documentation.
+Fleet owners utilizing the ZEV Infrastructure Delay Extension must keep copies of documents submitted as specified in section 2015.3(c).

 Documentation for Exemptions Pursuant to Declared Emergency Events.
-Fleet owners that utilize the Exemptions Pursuant to Declared Emergency Events must keep and provide copies of all documents, mutual aid agreements, publicly issued bids and requests for information, and letters used to support their request and qualifications for the exemptions.
+Fleet owners utilizing the Exemptions Pursuant to Declared Emergency Events must keep copies of documents submitted as specified in section 2015.3(f).

-Rental Vehicle Provision Records.
-Interstate rental fleet owners utilizing section 2015.2(d) must keep and provide all documents, records, contracts, global positioning system data, rental vehicle snapshots, or other data used to support their reported annual average number of rental vehicles in the California fleet.
+Rental Vehicle Option Records.
+Interstate rental fleet owners utilizing section 2015.2(d) must keep all documents, records, contracts, global positioning system data, rental vehicle snapshots, or other data used to support their reported annual average number of rental vehicles in the California fleet as specified in section 2015.2(d).

 Hiring Entity Documentation.
-Hiring entities that are subject to the regulation per section 2015(a)(3) must keep and provide certificates of reported compliance or signed statements received from hired fleets used to verify that hired fleets are compliant with the applicable regulations.
-Additionally, hiring entities must keep and provide copies of contracts with hired entities that include the disclosure of regulation applicability required by section 2015(g)(2).
+Hiring entities that are subject to section 2015(a)(3) must keep certificates of reported compliance or signed statements received from hired fleets used to verify that hired fleets are compliant with the applicable regulations.
+Additionally, hiring entities must keep copies of contracts with hired entities that include the disclosure of regulation applicability required by section 2015(g)(2).